 When the camera establishes communication with a GPS device, a I icon will be displayed in the top control panel.
-Photo information for pictures taken while the icon is displayed will include an additional page (pg.
-242) recording the current latitude, longitude, altitude, Coordinated Universal Time (UTC), and heading.
+Photo information for pictures taken while the I icon is displayed will include a page of GPS data (pg.
+238), including the current latitude, longitude, altitude, Coordinated Universal Time (UTC), and heading (if supported).
 If no data are received from the GPS unit for two seconds, the B icon will clear from the display and the camera will stop recording GPS information.

-🖉 GPS Data
+GPS Data